What Is Omnichannel Marketing? Definition, Examples, and Strategy

 Omnichannel and multichannel marketing share similarities in that both approaches involve interacting with customers on multiple channels to increase brand visibility.

-However, consider one critical difference between these marketing approaches.
+However, an important difference between these marketing approaches exists, and you’ll need to keep it in mind.
 Omnichannel marketing creates a seamless customer journey by connecting one channel to another and using unified messaging.
 A multichannel marketing strategy can increase potential customers' chances to interact with your brand but may not integrate their experiences at each touchpoint.
-As a result, the journey through the awareness, consideration, and decision stages of purchasing may get interrupted along the way.
+This can result in a disrupted journey through the awareness, consideration, and decision stages of purchasing.

-Brands like Shopify and Nike are leveraging mobile apps to drive sales in the retail industry.
-Shopify’s mobile app now features an integration with Pinterest so that customers can see items on Pinterest that link directly to catalogues on Shopify.
-Nike’s mobile app allows customers to reserve in-store products, thus avoiding wasted trips, and scan product barcodes in-store to discover more information.
+Brands like Shopify are leveraging mobile apps to drive sales in the retail industry.
+Shopify’s mobile app now integrates with shipping service Oberlo so that customers can dropship products listed directly in their catalogues on Shopify.

-In the recreation and entertainment industry, Airbnb’s app allows users to view holiday lets, create wish lists, select holiday lets via a map function, contact hosts, and check-in.
+In the recreation and entertainment industry, Facebook Local app allows users to learn about events in the local area and view them on a map layout, with an option to add them to a calendar.

-The Costa Coffee app allows customers to order online for in-store pickup, earn rewards for Costa purchases, and get a free treat and coffee on their birthday.
+The Zomato app allows customers to order online from a range of food outlets for delivery or in-store pickup, earn rewards and get discounts such as two for one offers.

 This step aims to understand which channels and platforms your target customers prefer and how they behave on each one.
-With this kind of data, you can focus your energy on optimising and connecting critical touchpoints so that customers enjoy interacting with your brand and progress easily toward a purchase.
+With this kind of data, you can focus on optimising and connecting important touchpoints so that customers enjoy interacting with your brand and progress easily toward a purchase.

 Where do your target customers shop, including physical stores and online platforms?